 In familial combined hyperlipidemia, the levels of cholesterol, triglycerides, or both may be high.
 This disorder affects about 1 to 2% of people.
-The lipid levels typically become abnormal after age 30 but sometimes at a younger age, especially in people who are overweight, who have a diet that is very high in fat, or who have metabolic syndrome (see Metabolic Syndrome).
+The lipid levels typically become abnormal after age 30 but sometimes at a younger age, especially in people who are overweight, who have a diet that is very high in fat, or who have metabolic syndrome.

-Treatment involves limiting intake of fat, cholesterol, and sugar as well as exercising and, when applicable, losing weight.
+Treatment of familial combined hyperlipidemia involves limiting intake of saturated fat, cholesterol, and sugar as well as exercising and, when applicable, losing weight.
 Many people with this disorder need to take lipid-lowering drugs.

 In familial dysbetalipoproteinemia, levels of very low density lipoprotein (VLDL) and total cholesterol and triglycerides are high.
 These levels are high because an unusual form of VLDL accumulates in the blood.
 Fatty deposits (xanthomas) may form in the skin over the elbows and knees and in the palms, where they can cause yellow creases.
 This uncommon disorder results in the early development of severe atherosclerosis.
 By middle age, atherosclerosis often produces blockages in the coronary and peripheral arteries.

-Secondary causes contribute to many cases of dyslipidemia and include the following:
+Secondary causes contribute to many cases of dyslipidemia.